ajjane19/ajjane19/README.md

 ### **CAFE GAME**
 Based on my current job.
-Focuses on workflow, pacing, and small interactions —
+Focuses on workflow, pacing, and small interactions.
-featuring the people I work with, friends, and family who drop by.
+Featuring the people I work with, friends and family who drop by.

 ---